mrOranger/Javascript/11. Async Programming/README.md

 ## Promise.race(), Promise.all() & Promise.allSettled()

 There are three more utility methods implemented inside the `Promise` class, that can be very useful when dealing with multiple asynchronous code blocks exection.

-If we would like to run multiple promises with different implementations, and get the result of the fastest way, we can use the `Promise.race()` method.
+If we would like to run multiple promises with different implementations, and get the result of the fastest one, you can use the `Promise.race()` method.
 This method takes an interable as input, that can be for example an array of promises, and returns the fastest promise that is fulfilled or rejected.
 For instance:

 ```javascript
 function firstPromise() {